-2.2.3 EASE grid projection
+2.1.2.3 Regular grid projection

-The choice of the CCI grid fell on the EASE rectangular area preserving grid.
-Sampling in longitude is constant.
-The latitude sampling step increases with latitude, which makes the area preserving character of the grid possible.
-On the other hand, the pixels are strongly anisotropic at high latitudes.
+The choice of the CCI grid fell on the EASE rectangular regular 0.25° grid.
+Sampling in longitude and latitude is constant.
 Before aggregation, the SMOS, SMAP and Aquarius data must appear on the same grid.
 It is therefore a question of interpolating the salinities from one grid to another.
 For SMOS, the initial reconstruction grid is the ISEA 12 km grid.
 This is an oversampled grid at 12km resolution.
-The projection from the ISEA grid to the EASE grid is done by nearest neighbors.
-For SMAP, originally on a 0.25° grid, we also proceed by closest neighbors.
+The projection from the ISEA grid to the regular grid is done by nearest neighbors.
+For SMAP, originally on a 0.25°grid, we also proceed by closest neighbors because of small shift.
 For Aquarius, the closest neighbor approach is not recommended because, given the native grid resolution of 1°, this generates artificial constant SSS values on 1° per 1° tiles.
 To avoid this effect, a linear interpolation with a quadratic weighting according to the distance of the 4 nearest neighbors has been implemented.
-Moreover, if only three neighbors are available, the interpolation is carried out despite everything, which avoids artificially removing information on the swath edges.
+Moreover, if only three neighbors are available, the interpolation is carried out which avoids artificially removing information on the swath edges.

-2.2.4 Representativity uncertainties and a priori variability.
+2.1.2.4 Representativity uncertainties and a priori variability.

 The L4 salinity retrieval algorithm is an optimal Bayesian interpolation.
 This interpolation scheme needs as input the covariance of the a priori salinity field.
-This covariance is described in section 3.2.1.
+This covariance is described in section 2.2.2.1.
 In addition, salinities coming from different sensors which have different spatial resolutions are mixed.
 In this situation, it is a matter of adding a representativity uncertainty to the measurement error.
 This representativity uncertainty also depends on the temporal smoothing (monthly or weekly).
 It is calculated from Mercator salinity fields.

-3 Level 4 algorithms
+2.2 Level 4 algorithms

-3.1 Introduction
+2.2.1 Introduction

-In order to merge the SSS of the different sensors, we start directly from the SMOS and SMAP L2 products and from the Aquarius L3 products as respectively described in section 2.2.1 after a projection on the 25 km EASE grid (section 2.2.3) and some additive filtering (see EU3B).
+In order to merge the SSS of the different sensors, we start directly from the SMOS and SMAP L2 products and from the Aquarius L3 products as respectively described in section 2.1.2.1 after a projection on the 0.25° regular grid (section 2.1.2.3) and some additive corrections and filtering (see [AD12]).

 Monthly and weekly maps of SSS are derived from the three satellite missions using a temporal optimal interpolation (OI).
-We do not apply any spatial smoothing so that the spatial resolution of each level 4 SSS is roughly 50 x 50 km2 over the 25 km EASE grid.
+We do not apply any spatial smoothing so that the spatial resolution of each level 4 SSS is roughly $50 \times 50 \text{ km}^2$ over the 0.25° regular grid.
 We correct for systematic differences between the SSS from the various satellite missions acquired with different geometry as will be described below.
 We provide an uncertainty associated to the CCI L4 SSS product.